titumozammel/human-energy-economics/README.md

 # What is Human Energy?

-Human Energy is the combined:
+Human Energy is the combined capacity that people bring to their work through:

 - 🧠 Cognitive capacity
 - ❤️ Emotional capacity
 - 💪 Physical capacity

-that people bring to their work.

 It is the invisible organizational resource that transforms: